sveltejs/kit/.changeset/shiny-suns-scream.md

 '@sveltejs/kit': patch
 ---

-fix: emulate `event.platform` during development even if route is undefined
+fix: emulate `event.platform` even when the route does not exist